jaydickson02/GamePapers/README.md

 # GameWallpaperChanger
-Automatically changes your wallpaper depending on the game your playing on steam
+Automatically changes your wallpaper depending on the game you're playing on steam